-Tubes are well known in the audio industry as amplifier but they can also be used to attenuate signals as is the case with delta-mu/tube compressors.
+Tubes are well known in the audio industry as amplifiers, but they can also be used to attenuate signals, as is the case with variable-mu/tube compressors.

-These compressors are considered program-dependent which means that the ratio of compression increases as the input signal amplitude increases.
-Many delta-mu compressors don’t even have a ratio parameter control.
+These compressors are considered program-dependent, which means that the ratio of compression increases as the input signal amplitude increases.
+Many variable-mu compressors don't even have a ratio parameter control.

 As the input signal level increases, the current sent to the tube's grid decreases, thereby attenuating/compressing the signal at the output.
 This non-linear compression can be thought of similarly to a soft knee that extends indefinitely (within reason) past the threshold.

-The nature of vacuum tubes also gives delta-mu compressors a relatively slow attack time as the tube reacts to the input signal.
+The nature of vacuum tubes also gives variable-mu compressors a relatively slow attack time as the tube reacts to the input signal.

 The result is a smooth compression that offers sonic character in the form of harmonic saturation.
-Delta-mu compressors sound great as bus compressors and as mastering tools.
+Variable-mu compressors sound great as bus compressors and as mastering tools.